There’s no doubt about it; a click track for drums is the marmite of the drumming world; you either love it or HATE it.

 Modern Music Demands Tighter Live Performances

-Modern music also demands more detailed live performances, with backing tracks being played from workstations such as Ableton and Logic from a laptop through the PA whilst the drummer keeps the band in time to the pre-recorded music via a click track.
-This is a very important aspect of contemporary live music performances within pop, R&B, metal, hip hop, and many more styles.
+Modern music also demands more detailed live performances, with backing tracks being played from workstations such as Ableton and Logic from a laptop through the PA whilst the drummer keeps the band in time to the pre recorded tracks via a click track.

 The studio is where your timing will really get put to the test; if you can’t drum to a click (which you may well have to) then you’re going to have a nightmare.
 It’s okay saying to the engineer you want to record live as a band for the feel (oldie) but 99% of your potential audience won’t be listening to your record for the feel.
 They want it to sound awesome and so do you.